 This is in contrast to open correspondence, for example correspondence in the disciplinary process, which the employer would want to rely on if the matter was ever to reach an Employment Tribunal.
 Any defence or interaction with the disciplinary process should be open correspondence as you may also wish to rely on it at a later date.
 However, any suggestion that you might be willing to resign and do a deal to facilitate your exit should be on a without prejudice basis or in a protected conversation so that this does not impact on any future possible Employment Tribunal claim.

 If you are genuinely considering resignation, you may find that if you open up negotiations as above, your employer will be willing to reach a deal with you.
 What that deal is will largely depend upon the seriousness of the alleged misconduct and the weight of the evidence.
 However, it is a better way of bringing matters to a close than simply resigning (see below).
-If you would like help from a fully qualified specialist employment solicitor please call us for a free, no obligation, telephone consultation on 01522 440512.
+If you would like help, please call us for a free, no obligation, telephone consultation on 01522 440512.

 What Would Happen If I Resigned During The Disciplinary Process?